adelaideecoinformatics/dataone-java-poster/dataone-java-poster/README.md

         # Add server public certificate to Java keyring, run with no args for help
         sudo ./trust-dataone-cert.sh /usr/lib/jvm/java-7-oracle/jre/bin
         # Build a certificate to allow you to write to DataONE, run with -h for help.
 Replace IP with your DateONE node.
-        ./build-certificate.sh -i tern-projects.pem -c 130.220.209.107
+        ./build-certificate.sh -i /path/to/key-for-vm.pem -c 130.220.209.107

 Then, you can run the tool like this:

         cd dataone-java-poster/
-        # Run with no args for help.
-Replace IP with your DataONE node.
+        # Run with -h for help.
+Replace IP with your DataONE node's IP or hostname.
-        ./launch-eml-poster.sh https://130.220.209.107/mn /tmp/sysmeta.xml /tmp/eml.xml
+        ./launch-eml-poster.sh -e https://130.220.209.107/mn -s /tmp/sysmeta.xml -f /tmp/eml.xml

-You can also delete an existing entry on the DataONE server by passing the optional `operation` arugment:
+You can also delete an existing entry on the DataONE server by passing the optional `-o` (operation) arugment:

         # Delete the existing document that has the pid in the supplied sysmeta file
-        ./launch-eml-poster.sh https://130.220.209.107/mn /tmp/sysmeta.xml /tmp/eml.xml delete
+        ./launch-eml-poster.sh -e https://130.220.209.107/mn -s /tmp/sysmeta.xml -f /tmp/eml.xml -o delete

-The update currently isn't supported by this tool because it's the superceed type of update i.e. create a new document.
-If you want to replace an existing document then simply delete it then recreate it.
+The update is activated by using `-o update` and will perform an update if an existing version exists, otherwise it falls back to performing a create.
+The update operation is only supported for AEKOS identifiers with the reverse gregorian date suffix as the version.

 If you want to run the tool on another machine, use the `build-bin-tarball.sh` script to create an archive that you can SCP/FTP to another box.

-You can then run against a single file as shown above or run against a whole directory with the `run-for-all-xml-in-dir.sh` script.
+You run against a single file as shown above or run against a whole directory with the `-d /some/dir` argument.
+See the help for more details.

 ## Who maintains it?